gokceoguzerenler/cis530_sp2021/homework/nmt/nmt.md

 For our baseline preprocessing implementation, we will use a technique called Byte Pair Encoding (BPE) [(Sennrich et al. 2016)](https://www.aclweb.org/anthology/P16-1162/).
 This technique allows us to define tokens with much smaller granularity than just full words, which is particularly useful in languages such as Japanese where the concept of what is and isn’t a word is not particularly well defined.

 The way Byte-Pair encoding works is by starting with character-level tokens, then iteratively combining the two tokens which most frequently occur together.
 Continuing to do this up to a specified threshold gives us surprisingly robust tokens for words, subword units, as well as multi-word units.
 This technique can also help with the “unseen word problem”, as it naturally parses out the prefixes and suffixes from unseen words.
-(Look at 2.4.3 in textbook for more information)
+(Look at 2.4.3 in Jurafsky and Martin for more information)

 You can find the original BPE implementation [here](https://github.com/rsennrich/subword-nmt) along with installation instructions. **Install it by modifying and running the corresponding code block in the skeleton Notebook.**